stelzinga/MF/MGT_80.Tools.md

 ### How To Use
 The above details can be used in several ways.
 For starters they are used as preamble in the template note [MGT: 80.Tools-OM-template].
 This note can be used as the input for the Operating Management notes, which should be stored as: [MGT: OM-aaa] in which aaa is the name of the Venture or Activity.
 The note [MGT: OM-ALL] can be used to reflect transversal Activities and thus also transversal Routines.
 The components mentioned above can be reflected in L1 or L2 sections, depending on the required granularity and detail.
 They can form, in the order stated, the basis of a written document or memo, or alternatively they are used in a presentation.
 Not all details need to be used and some can be merged into something more relevant for the Venture.
 Also, above is a suggested level of detail.
-It is possible to add other, more detailed aspects of the Profile e.g. Mission.
+It is possible to add other, more detailed aspects of the Profile e.g. Mission or Finance.
 It is also possible to combine aspects, for example Revenue and Services can be linked in a table showing which Services generated which Revenues, same for Costs and Risk, etc. It may also be relevant to compare Activities (or sub-Activities) to explain how the different Activities contribute to the Venture.
 Ultimately, the Operating Model needs to consider the context in which the Venture operates.
 For example, a manufacturing Venture may have a strong focus on the Suppliers providing raw material (supply chain) and similarly the distribution chain for the delivery of the end Products to Clients.
 On the other hand, for a Service based company like an Investment Bank, a supply chain is less relevant, but risk management of the financial products created or issued, is more critical.
 Therefore, for each Venture the focus will be on different aspects of the Profile Tree, and the manner in which they are described will be different in each case.
 If the above is used for the Operating Model of an Activity within the Venture, then much can be kept as is, but the focus should of course be on what is relevant to the Activity.
 So certain aspects of the Environment may not impact a specific Activity, so it can be left out.
 Once the Operating Model has been completed as a one off it should be maintained with regular updates.
 ________________________________________
 ## COM (Framework)
 A Current Operating Model focusses on what the Operating Model is, and how that ties in to the Tactical Plan.
 It links *all* items of the Profile Tree and as such is actually *not limited* to Planning.
 A COM, a.k.a.
 Operational Plan is based on the Profile.

-There is a dedicated note with a template for such a model: [MGT: 80.Tools-OM-Template]
+The Operating Model is explained above.
+Below follow alternative implementations.

+### COM 1
+Useful for Legal Entity (LE) level Operating Model.

+- Context  (similar to Exec Summary, can include history of LE)
+- Activities incl Goals and Objectives performed in the LE
+- Rules, Policies (a specific part of Environment) applicable to the LE
+- Corporate Structure explaining Management structure, Financing structure) partially embedded in Management
+- Oversight a.k.a.
+Governance, Mostly Planning and Controlling part of Management.

+### COM 2

 ________________________________________
 ## TOM (Framework)
 The Target Operating Model or TOM is a *desired* version of the Current Operating Model.
 It is most often drawn up if sue to Projects the existing Routines are going to change such that the COM is not relevant anymore.
 A TOM is also actively pursued when there are new business initiatives, essentially creating new Routines.
 The same template as for COM can be used: [MGT: 80.Tools-OM-Template]